open-modex/mathematical-documentation/doc/source/frameworks/scenario.rst

 if electricity can be transferred to neighbouring nodes by considering the existing demand and checking if transfer is allowed and does if possible
 If all surplus electricity is distributed to neighbouring nodes, next node is selected and the process is repeated with this node.

+Additional description: The next step is the first occurrence of grid balancing.
+Here a sub-algorithm is called, that tries to balance out remaining positive residual load with exceeding generation of interconnected regions.
+The aim is to dissipate positive and negative residual loads from different regions to reach an overall balance.
+For every region and time step, the grid algorithm tries to exchange power with a certain distance level of neighbours.
+In a random order the list of all regions is balanced per level (for Debug purposes also a deterministic mode is available).
+The depth of levels for which the balancing is executed can be selected as a usersetting and always starts with the next neighbours.
+In case the residual load of a neighbouring region is exactly zero, no direct balance is possible, but it is used for transit to next-neighbours.
+The balancing is limited by the available NTC of a link or the available excess generation.
+Once activated, the links have a direction of power flow for the time-step, which cannot be reversed within the same time-step.
+It is, however, possible to add further power flow in the same direction until the full power of the link is reached.
+The grid balancing module, therefore, cannot guarantee mathematical optimality but was invented as a fast approximation scheme, which emphasises short distance transport.
+Line losses can be accounted for by a length-dependent efficiency assumption and a length-independent loss factor.
+[1:1 Beschreibung Dissertation Christian Bussar]

 * Capacity restrictions exist.
 * DC flow is modelled as NTC the same way as HVAC.